JohnNooney/rpi-cast-aws/README.md

 4. clone this repo into `/home/pi/Downloads` as well
 5. create aws auth directory in `~/.aws` with required credentials file
 6. install the required packages with `pip3 install -r requirements.txt`
-7. start python program with `python3 gpiocontroller.py`
+7. start python program with `python3 gpiocontroller.py` OR `python3 gpiocontroller.py <username>`

+**NOTE**
+Originally this project was going to use an LKM for providing the RPi functionality (see lkm-dataflow diagram and ./rpi/piirq.c) but due to security concerns around running call_usermodehelper() to make user-space calls from the kernel; this was abandonded.
+Instead the python script (./rpi/gpiocontroller.py) holds all the main functionality.
+This is an infinite loop program intended to be launched at RPi startup but can simply be started following the steps above.

 # Docker Setup
 1. Install Docker